Foodstuffs North Island fact checker

 For every dollar spent at our supermarkets, we are responsible for 19c which covers our wages and costs and provides our post-tax profit.
 The largest component of shelf prices is the price we pay suppliers for goods (68c in $1).

 This component is currently coming under significant pressure, as our suppliers face rising operating costs under the current economic conditions.
 These pressures include global supply chain issues, COVID-19 and geographic factors.
 We looked at cost increase data and found that from January to September 2021, the average number of products with supplier price increases each month was 336 – a 20% increase compared to the monthly average for the same time period over the last 3 years.
-This trend has accelerated over the last 6 months (April-September), with an average monthly increase of 55% compared to the same period for the last 3 years.
+This trend has accelerated over the last 4 months (January – April 2022), with the average number of products with supplier increases each month at 3300 - a 357.22% increase compared to the monthly average for the same period over the last 3 years.

 Sources: Statistics NZ, HoustonKemp, Foodstuffs North Island internal data